 The HiSET offers a flexible testing format, allowing individuals to take the exam at their own pace, making it an accessible option for many.

-Indiana GED Test Requirements
+GED in Indiana Requirements

 Age Requirement

-Be at least 18 years old (16 and 17-year-olds can also take the test but must meet additional requirements).
+You must be at least 18 years old (16 and 17-year-olds can also take the test but must meet additional requirements).

-Requirements for 16 and 17 year olds.
+Requirements for 16 and 17-year-olds

-1. Visit a local testing center to submit your form in person.
+- Visit a local testing center to submit your form in person.
 The staff will help you register for the GED test and provide guidance on scheduling the exam.

 Residency Requirement